LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Methodology

 where $\phi$ is a tuning parameter for the sparsity term.
-The penalty term in (\ref{eq:locus_lp}) aims to achieve element-wise or uniform sparsity on the upper triangular elements of the reconstructed connectivity traits, i.e. $S_{\ell}(u,v)$ across all node pairs $(u,v)$ with $u<v$.
+The penalty term in (\ref{eq:locus_lp}) aims to achieve element-wise or uniform sparsity on the upper triangular elements of the reconstructed connectivity traits, i.e. $\bm S_{\ell}(u,v)=\bm x_{\ell}(u)'\bm D_\ell\bm x_{\ell}(v)$ across all node pairs $(u,v)$ with $u<v$.
 We denote this novel regularization method as L1-based uniform sparsity across connections.
-Alternative penalization functions such as L2 norm, SCAD or MCP can also be adopted for our sparsity regularization.
+Alternative penalization functions such as L2 regularization, SCAD or MCP can also be adopted for our sparsity regularization.

 To provide insights on the proposed sparsity method, we note that the penalization term in (\ref{eq:locus_lp}) is essentially an angle-based penalization.
-Specifically, for the $\ell$th latent source, the penalty term aims to minimize the summation of the weighted inner products between latent coordinates vectors between all the node pairs in the brain.
-Since the inner product corresponds to the angle between two nodes in the latent subspace, our sparsity penalization is constructed based on the angles between the node pairs in the latent subspace of the source signals.
-Since our endpoint of interest in LOCUS is the connectivity between the nodes, the proposed sparsity regularization with targets the angles, i.e. dependence, between the node pairs is intuitively and theoretically appealing.
-Additionally, we show in Section 2.4 that with this proposed sparsity term we can develop an efficient learning algorithm with closed-form solutions in each updating step to optimize the objective function.
+Specifically, for the $\ell$th latent source, the penalty term aims to minimize the summation of the weighted inner products, i.e. angles, between latent coordinates vectors between all the node pairs in the brain.
+Since our endpoint of interest in LOCUS is the connectivity between the nodes, the proposed sparsity regularization based on the angles, which captures the dependence between the node pairs, is intuitively and theoretically appealing.
+Additionally, we show in the following that with this proposed sparsity term we can develop an efficient learning algorithm with closed-form solutions in each updating step to optimize the objective function.
 This is another advantage of the our sparsity regularization compared with some existing sparsity methods that require numerical methods (i.e. gradient method) to solve.